MetPX/sarracenia/doc/Admin.rst

 - sr_sender  - send data to clients or other pumps that cannot pull data (usually because of firewalls.)
 - sr_winnow  - when there are multiple redundant sources of data, select the first one to arrive, and feed sr_sarra.
 - sr_shovel  - copy advertisements from pump to another, usually to feed sr_winnow.
-- sr_report2cluster - copy log messages from the xlog exchange for data that came from another cluster, to where they should go.
+- sr_report2cluster - copy log messages from the xreport exchange for data that came from another cluster, to where they should go.
-- sr_2xlog   - copy log message is posted users on this cluster to the xlog exchange.
+- sr_2xreport   - copy log message is posted users on this cluster to the xreport exchange.
-- sr_report2source - copy log messages from the xlog exchange to the source that should get it.
+- sr_report2source - copy log messages from the xreport exchange to the source that should get it.

 As for any other user, there may be any number of configurations to set up, and all of them may need to run at once.
 To do so easily, one can invoke: